lambda826/My-Notebook/99 Interview/Behavior Interview.md

 	-  Express how the outcome was beneficial not just to the company, but also was an excellent experience for all the stakeholders.
 	-  Use a word "lead" to help describe the actions you took.
 	-  Be careful not to fall into the trap of underselling your role.

-# Tell me about a time you failed or made a mistake
--  **Evaluation**
-	-  Maturity & personal accountability
-	-  Handle a setback
-	-  Take ownership
-	-  Self-aware
-	-  Improve from learnings
-	-  End your story on a positive note by elaborating:
-		-  Actions you executed
-		-  Trade-offs you made to remedy the failure
-	-  Explain the learnings you took from the sebback and how they helped you to avoid the same mistakes from happening again in the future.

 # Tell me about the project that you are most proud of